Barclays lifts Kinder Morgan Inc. [KMI] price estimate. Who else is bullish?

 Trading performance analysis for KMI stock

-Kinder Morgan Inc. [KMI] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.50.
-With this latest performance, KMI shares gained by 6.51% in over the last four-week period, additionally plugging by 7.24% over the last 6 months – not to mention a drop of -27.20% in the past year of trading.
+Kinder Morgan Inc. [KMI] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.05.
+With this latest performance, KMI shares gained by 9.51% in over the last four-week period, additionally plugging by 5.73% over the last 6 months – not to mention a drop of -29.60% in the past year of trading.

 Kinder Morgan Inc. [KMI]: A deeper dive into fundamental analysis